Strawberry Jam SconesPrint Category Shortcake Thematic No thematic Source Smucker's Evaluation

 - 1 egg, lightly beaten

-- BRUSH top of each scone lightly with beaten egg.
-BAKE in centre of preheated oven for 12 - 15 minutes or until golden.
+- Brush top of each scone lightly with beaten egg.
+Preheat oven to 425°F (220°C).
+Line baking sheet with parchment paper.
+Bake in centre of preheated oven for 12 - 15 minutes or until golden.
 Let cool on racks.

 Baking Time: 15 minutes